pmb59/UKSA_SoftwareDataAI_Training/UKSA_SoftwareDataAI_Training/Resources/readme.rst

 See the Sphinx rst primer `here <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_

-Or click on the editing icon to see the rst syntax used below
+Or click on the editing icon in the top right hand corner to see the rst syntax used below

 =======
 section